almostearthling/when-command-devdocs/wizard.rst

             "On creation of a 'fire.this' file in the home directory"

-Note the ``forward_allowed`` attribute set to ``True``: this authorizes the wizard container to keep the *Forward* button enable as soon as the pane shows up.
+Note the ``forward_allowed`` attribute set to ``True``: this authorizes the wizard container to keep the *Forward* button enabled as soon as the pane shows up.
 This is intentional, because the text entry is initialized with the default file name in the pane initialization step below.